backstage/backstage/docs/frontend-system/architecture/07-routes.md

 const catalogIndexPage = createPageExtension({
   // The `name` option is omitted because this is an index page
   defaultPath: '/entities',
+  // highlight-next-line
   routeRef: indexRouteRef,
   loader: () => import('./components').then(m => <m.IndexPage />),
 });

 export default createPlugin({
   id: 'catalog',
+  // highlight-start
   routes: {
     index: indexRouteRef,
   },
+  // highlight-end
   extensions: [catalogIndexPage],
 });
 ```

-In the example above we have associated a route ref with an plugin page.
-This is what the code does:

-- Line 11: Associates the `indexRouteRef` with the `catalogIndexPage` extension;
-- Line 17 to 19: Provides both the `indexRouteRef` and `catalogIndexPage` via the Catalog plugin.

-When this extension is installed in the app it will become associated with the newly created `RouteRef`, making it possible to use the route ref to navigate the extension.
+In the example above we associated the `indexRouteRef` with the `catalogIndexPage` extension and provided both the route ref and page via the Catalog plugin.
+So, When this plugin is installed in the app, the index page will become associated with the newly created `RouteRef`, making it possible to use the route ref to navigate the page extension.

 It may be unclear why we configure the routes option when creating a plugin as the route has already been passed to the extension.
 We do that to make it possible for other plugins to route to our page, which is explained in detail in the [binding routes](#binding-external-route-references) section.